Progress Timeline

 Overview of the Art and Tech Ed spaces

-Looked at mechanical options for the Mapleview area
+Mechanical options for the Mapleview area

-Reviewed food service area
+Review food service area

 -